First inauguration of George Washington: Inauguration

 Since nearly first light on April 30, 1789, a crowd of people had begun to gather around Washington's home, and at noon they made their way to Federal Hall by way of Queen Street and Great Dock (both now Pearl Street) and Broad Street.
 Washington dressed in an American-made dark brown suit with white silk stockings and silver shoe buckles; he also wore a steel-hilted sword and dark red overcoat.

-Upon his arrival at Federal Hall, then the nation's capitol and the site where the 1st United States Congress met, Washington was formally introduced to the House and Senate, after which Vice President John Adams announced it was time for the inauguration (Adams had already assumed the office of Vice President on April 21, when he began presiding over the Senate sessions).
+Upon his arrival at Federal Hall, then the nation's capitol and the site where the 1st United States Congress met, Washington was formally introduced to the House and Senate, after which Vice President John Adams announced it was time for the inauguration (Adams had already assumed the vice presidency on April 21, when he began presiding over the Senate sessions).
 Washington moved to the second-floor balcony.
 Chancellor of New York Robert Livingston, who had served on the Committee of Five which had drafted the Declaration of Independence, administered the presidential oath of office in view of throngs of people gathered on the streets.
-The Bible used in the ceremony was from St. John's Lodge No. 1, A.Y.M., and due to haste, it was opened at random to Genesis 49:13 ("Zebulun shall dwell at the haven of the sea; and he shall be for an haven of ships; and his border shall be unto Zidon").
+The Bible used in the ceremony was from St. John's Lodge No. 1, the Master of which was Jacob Morton, who served as Marshal of the Inauguration.
+The Bible was opened at random to Genesis 49:13 ("Zebulun shall dwell at the haven of the sea; and he shall be for an haven of ships; and his border shall be unto Zidon").
 Afterwards, Livingston shouted "Long live George Washington, President of the United States!" to the crowd, which was replied to with cheers and a 13-gun salute.
-The first inaugural address was subsequently delivered by Washington in the Senate chamber, running 1419 words in length.
+The first inaugural address was subsequently delivered by Washington in the Senate chamber, running 1,419 words in length.

 At this time there were no inaugural balls on the day of the ceremony, though a week later, on May 7, a ball was held in New York City to honor the first President.